 |

-The Structural SIMilarity (SSIM)
+The Structural SIMilarity

-index is a method for measuring the similarity between two images.
-The SSIM
+(SSIM) index is a method for measuring the similarity between two images.
+The

-version of the universal
+improved version of the universal

 image quality index proposed before.
 Detailed description is given